 Bali is an excellent choice for year-round diving.
 The weather is wetter from November through March; however, shore dives are rarely cancelled due to inclement weather.
 In periods of extreme rainfall, visibility may be reduced.
 Dry season is from May through September, although winds can be stronger during these months creating waves that make for some difficult shore entries.
 With plenty of dive resorts and operators to choose from, shore diving in Bali is easily arranged and should be done with a local guide.

 Visitors fly in to Ngurah Rai International Airport (DPS) in Denpasar and are usually met by a driver to take them to North Bali.
 The drive to Amed takes approximately 1.5-2 hours, with Tulamben and Kubu slightly further.
-To reach Pemuteran, it is approximately 4 hours through the mountains.
-Along each route, and in each destination, there are plenty of activities and sights to see including rafting, hiking, waterfalls, rice terraces, temples, and more.
+To reach Pemuteran, it is approximately 4 hours through scenic mountains.
+Along each route and at each destination, there are plenty of activities and sights to see, including rafting, hiking, waterfalls, rice terraces, temples, and more.
 Bali dive resorts are plenty, and the accommodation options range from budget guesthouses to luxury pool villas.

 Take a look at our wide range of Bali dive resorts.